Kunedawg/KevBot/docs/notes/sql_struct_sync/sql_struct_sync.md

     ![](6.png)

 7. Hit Next.
 On the "Select Sources" page, select the source file to be the the test structure export and set the destination source to be the production structure export.
-The ALTER script does not seem to matter, but pick a name for the file, it does not need to exist.
+The ALTER script is what the output script gets saved to.
+You have the option to copy the script to clipboard later, or you can save it to this file.

     ![](7.png)